arminbro/generate-react-cli/readme.md

 }
 ```

-You should now be able to run your custom component types like this:
+You can now generate a component with your custom component types like this:

 ```
   npx generate-react-cli component HomePage --type=page